Home / General / Consulting Firm vs Small Consulting Firm – Which One Gives You the Edge

 This constraint can impact their ability to meet deadlines and manage workloads effectively.

-Clients should consider the firm’s capacity when planning projects, ensuring alignment with its capabilities.
+Clients should consider the firm’s capacity when planning projects to ensure alignment with its capabilities.

-Small firms may need to prioritize projects, potentially leading to delays in service delivery.
+Small firms may need to prioritize projects, which could result in delays in service delivery.

 While this could be a drawback, clients can benefit from the focused attention that small firms provide to each project they undertake.